sirehna/xdyn/doc_user/reperes_et_conventions.md

             y: {value: 0, unit: m}
             z: {value: 0.432, unit: m}
-        mass: {value: 253.31, unit: tonne} # Caution: 'ton' is the british ton which is 907.185 kg rigid body inertia matrix at the center of buoyancy projected in the body frame:
+        mass: {value: 253.31, unit: tonne} # Caution: 'ton' is the british ton which is 907.185 kg rigid body inertia matrix at the center of gravity and projected in the body frame:
             frame: TestShip
             row 1: [253310,0,0,0,0,0]
             row 2: [0,253310,0,0,0,0]